Yakov Dzhugashvili: Marriages and family

-Dzhugashvili's first serious relationship was with Zoya Gunina, the daughter of an Orthodox priest and a former classmate of his.
-In 1928, Dzhugashvili made it known that he wanted to marry Zoya, who was then sixteen.
+Dzhugashvili's first serious relationship was with Zoya Gunina, the daughter of an Orthodox priest and a former classmate.
+In 1928, Dzhugashvili made it known that he wanted to marry Zoya, who was then 16.
 Stalin became enraged at the idea and in response Dzhugashvili attempted suicide, shooting himself in the chest and narrowly missing his heart.
 While Alliluyeva and Svetlana helped Dzhugashvili, Stalin is reported to have brushed off the attempt by saying "He can't even shoot straight."
 Dzhugashvili spent several months in the hospital recovering from this ordeal, though the couple did ultimately marry and moved to Leningrad.
 A daughter was born on 7 February 1929, but she died eight months later of pneumonia and Dzhugashvili and Gunina split up, although they did not officially divorce.

 After his return to Moscow, Dzhugashvili was rumoured to be marrying Ketevan Orakhelashvili, the daughter of Mamia Orakhelashvili, the First Secretary of the Transcaucasian Socialist Federative Soviet Republic.
 However, Dzhugashvili was shy around her so she instead married Evgeni Mikeladze, a prominent orchestra conductor, earning ridicule from Stalin.
 His next girlfriend was Olga Golysheva, who was also a student at the Moscow Aviation School.
 They became engaged but soon that ended and she returned to her home in the Stalingrad Oblast.
 A son, Yevgeny was born on 10 January 1936, after Golysheva returned home.
 Dzugashvili only learnt of his son in 1938 and ensured he took his surname, though Stalin never recognised Yevgeny as his grandson.

 Dzhugashvili married Yulia Meltzer, a well-known Jewish dancer from Odessa.
 After meeting Meltzer at a reception in a restaurant, Dzhugashvili fought with her second husband, an NKVD officer called Nikolai Bessarab, an aide to Stanislav Redens, the head of the Moscow Oblast NKVD and brother-in-law of Stalin.
 They soon were married.
-Historian Miklós Kun has suggested that Meltzer "must have been tempted to gain entry into Stalin’s court by means of her marriage," though this did not work due to the animosity between Stalin and Dzhugashvili.
+Historian Miklós Kun has suggested that Meltzer "must have been tempted to gain entry into Stalin's court by means of her marriage," though this did not work due to the animosity between Stalin and Dzhugashvili.
 They soon moved into an apartment together, though were only legally married on 18 February 1938, the day before their only child, daughter Galina, was born.